Aimee Chan: Early life

-Chan reportedly has left TVB after her contract ended two months ago, while she was still in hiatus to take care of her two sons.
-Sources claimed that Chan didn't make her departure known since husband Moses Chan is still working with TVB.
-Allegedly, Moses has been busy with dramas and show appearances as a way of paying his wife's debt to the company.

-Pageant career

-Miss Chinese Toronto 2004
+Career

-Competing with 9 other delegates in the Miss Chinese Toronto Pageant 2004, she did not place in the top 3.
+Competing with nine other delegates in the Miss Chinese Toronto Pageant 2004, Chan did not place in the top 3.
 The eventual winner of the pageant was Lena Ma.
-She later started to host Toronto's What's On TV show at Fairchild.
+She later hosted Toronto's What's On TV show at Fairchild.

-Miss Hong Kong 2006

-After losing in the Miss Chinese Toronto pageant, she competed in the Miss Hong Kong Pageant in 2006.
+After losing in the Miss Chinese Toronto pageant, Chan competed in the Miss Hong Kong Pageant in 2006.
 Though coming from Toronto, she went back to Hong Kong to compete.
 She made the top 21 of the Hong Kong group.
 After going into camp for 5 days training in Group C, she made the top 16.
 After filming with Seven in Korea, she competed on 12 August 2006 for the title.
 Though being a favorite, there were negative reports circulating about plastic surgery.
 Despite this she won the crown, audience favourite and won the Miss International Goodwill title as well.

-Miss World 2006

-As the Miss World Organization no longer accepts runners-up as contestants in the Miss World pageant, Aimee was asked to compete in the Miss World 2006 pageant in Warsaw, Poland.
+As the Miss World Organization no longer accepts runners-up as contestants in the Miss World pageant, Chan was asked to compete in the Miss World 2006 pageant in Warsaw, Poland.
 However Aimee did not compete in Miss World 2006 due to being overage, first runner-up Janet Chow replaced her.

-Miss Chinese International 2007

-In January 2007, Aimee competed in the Miss Chinese International 2007 pageant, representing Hong Kong.
+In January 2007, Chan competed in the Miss Chinese International 2007 pageant, representing Hong Kong.
 She was a favorite to win the title and was expected to at least make the top 5.
 However, due to an average performance in the interview stages, she placed in the top 10 only.
-Aimee became the fifth Miss Hong Kong to not place in the top 5, after Winnie Yeung in 1996 and her predecessor, (Hoyan Mok) 1994, Kate Tsui in 2005, and Tracy Ip in 2006.
-The pageant was eventually won by Sarah Song of Sydney.
+Chan became the fifth Miss Hong Kong to not place in the top 5, after Winnie Yeung in 1996 and her predecessor, (Mok Ho-yan) 1994, Kate Tsui Tsz-shan in 2005, and Tracy Ip Chui-chui in 2006.
+The pageant was eventually won by Sarah Song Xi-nian of Sydney.

-After Miss Hong Kong

-Upon winning Miss Hong Kong, Aimee was signed by TVB and began a career in television, initially starting in MC duties at large charity shows, award shows and other live broadcasts.
+Upon winning Miss Hong Kong, Chan was signed by TVB and began a career in television, initially starting in MC duties at large charity shows, award shows and other live broadcasts.
 In 2007 Aimee was featured in TVB's Children's Music Awards.
-Upon passing her crown, Aimee reaffirmed her interest in design - stating that she intends to work on her own brand in the future.
+Upon passing her crown, Chan reaffirmed her interest in design - stating that she intended to work on her own brand in the future.
 She starred in the highly acclaimed TV drama series: Best Selling Secrets.
 She earned a best supporting actress nomination and won most improved actress for her work in Burning Flame III, Off Pedder and E.U.
-She also starred in Every Move You Make alongside Bowie Lam and Bosco Wong.
+She also starred in Every Move You Make alongside Bowie Lam Po-yee and Bosco Wong Chung-chak.